linetonthat/appstore_scraping/README.md

    - Dealing with Exceptions as some features are not present for all apps.

 ---
-### Built a spider to scrape all the app reviews on the appstore from a given country - using dynamic requests with headers and token (JSON response)
+### Built a spider to scrape all the app reviews on the appstore for a given country - using dynamic requests with headers and token (JSON response)
 * Built a spider to collect reviews for a specific app (app id and app name are required) - [cf. app_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/app_reviews.py)
     - Understood how reviews are loaded, and how to reproduce this loading using a spider.
 Reviews are loaded 10 by 10 when scrolling down in the web browser.
 Found a third url to use.
 This url is specific to reviews, and it's the best url to use for review scraping!
     - Looped on the review pages to define the scraping requests.